Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 Varieties of Greek vases

 Their abundance is amazing.
-All vases have a non-standard shape and, which is especially characteristic of the Greeks, are distinguished by the accuracy of small details.
+All vases have a non-standard shape and, which is especially characteristic of the Greeks, are distinguished by the precision of small details.
 Below are the most popular types of Greek vases.

 Amphora - goddess of Greek pottery

-Vases popular in ancient Greece
+Vases popular in Ancient Greece

 Alabastron is a vessel shaped like a pear with a rounded bottom.
-With the help of a vertical stand, it can stand upright.
+With the help of a vertical stand it can stand upright.
 Used most often by women to store odorous liquids.
-In Egypt, similar vessels were made of alabaster, from which the shape and name of alabaster were borrowed.
+In Egypt, similar vessels were made of alabaster, from which the shape and name of the alabaster were borrowed.

 Lekythos is an elegant vase with a narrow neck and a short stem.
 Olive oil was stored in it, and later began to be used as a funeral gift.
-Associated with an unmarried man in wedding burial rites.
+Associated with an unmarried man in wedding funeral rites.

 Below you can see photos of the Greek vases described in this article.